monero-project/monero-site/_i18n/en/get-started/using.md

                     </div>
                     <div class="row start-xs">
                         <p>Monero may be purchased on an <a href="{{site.baseurl}}/community/merchants#exchanges">exchange</a> with fiat or other cryptocurrencies.
 An alternate way of acquiring Monero is via <a href="{{site.baseurl}}/get-started/mining/">mining</a>, the computationally-complex process whereby transactions are immutably recorded on the blockchain.</p>
+                        <p>The easiest way to run a Monero node, without affecting your home bandwidth, is to purchase a VPS (Virtual Private Server).
+We strongly recommend <a href="https://interserver.net/dock/vps-231552.html">InterServer.net</a> using the 'MONERO' coupon code to get a discount over and above their already cheap $6/month VPS.
+Using this coupon code and/or <a href="https://interserver.net/dock/vps-231552.html">our affiliate link</a> will also assist in the ongoing funding of Monero development.</p>
                     </div>
                 </div>
             </div>